t-qureshi/FacialMotionCapture/README.md

 export C_INCLUDE_PATH=${your_python_directory}
 export CPLUS_INCLUDE_PATH=${your_python_directory}
 ```
-- When "Capture" button is clicked, Blender turns off
+- When "Capture" button is clicked, Blender turns off.
 ```bash
 # Open Blender using the command line, something like that
 /Applications/Blender.app/Contents/MacOS/Blender